openstack/keystone/doc/source/configuration.rst

 ========================

-Migration of users, projects (aka tenants), roles and EC2 credentials is supported for the Essex release of Nova.
+Migration of users, projects (aka tenants), roles and EC2 credentials is supported for the Essex and later releases of Nova.
 To migrate your auth data from Nova, use the following steps:

 ..
 NOTE::

-    Before you can migrate from nova auth, you must first `prepare your Essex deployment`_.
+    Before you can migrate from nova auth, you must first `prepare your deployment`_.

 Step 1: Export your data from Nova
 ----------------------------------